Smarter Imaging Program

 The Program is focused on imaging technology and probes that target biomarkers representing molecular, physical or functional changes associated with cancer to diagnose and treat it most effectively.

-The Smarter Imaging Program is working with the Imaging Translation Platform to develop and translate tools and techniques for earlier detection and diagnosis of cancer into clinical practices by exploiting major recent advances in molecular biology, chemistry and physics.
+The Smarter Imaging Program is working with the Imaging Translation Program to develop and translate tools and techniques for earlier detection and diagnosis of cancer into clinical practices by exploiting major recent advances in molecular biology, chemistry and physics.

 Lead Principal Investigator